 Figure 9: Code strings in Cerber’s online ransom note to detect the local language

-Indeed, Cerber’s evolution reflects the need for organizations and end users to be aware of today’s constantly evolving threats.
-End users risk losing money and their important personal files to ransomware; it also threatens organizations' business operations, reputation, and bottom line.
+Indeed, Cerber’s evolution reflects the need for organisations and end users to be aware of today’s constantly evolving threats.
+End users risk losing money and their important personal files to ransomware; it also threatens organisations' business operations, reputation, and bottom line.